 German photographer Leo Thomas captures beautiful photographs of Zamanbol, 1 of just 10 female huntresses in Mongolia.

 The country of Mongolia sits far north of the equator, landlocked between Russia and China.
 Extreme conditions in vast semidesert and desert plains, grassy steppe and mountains command a nomadic existence, moving along pastoral plains, grazing life at a pace mostly unchanged for centuries.

 Food availability in these regions have always included dairy, meat, animal fats and blood.
 Hunting with eagles was a necessary way of life at one point in history.
 Now days there are some agricultural crops in certain areas including wheat, barley, oats and potatoes.

-Thomas says of Barzabai (Zamanbol’s 26-year-old brother who happens to be the same age as Thomas): “While he’s living in the outdoors surrounded by family, incredible nature and animals, I’m sitting more than 60% of my time in front of a screen,” says the photographer.
-“A pretty basic comparison, but it made me think.”
+Zamanbol is part of a Kazakh nomad family and often rides on horseback alongside her brother, Barzabai, training her eagle.
+They surely made an impression on the photographer as he said after spending some time with Barzabai who shares the same age as himself (26), “While he’s living in the outdoors surrounded by family, incredible nature and animals, I’m sitting more than 60% of my time in front of a screen, a pretty basic comparison, but it made me think.”

 Thomas’ growing portfolio captures the beauty of this mysterious culture.